-The bill S. 258 proposes an amendment to Section 22-2-5 of the South Carolina Code of Laws, specifically regarding the eligibility examination for magistrates.
+The bill S. 258 proposes an amendment to Section 22-2-5 of the South Carolina Code of Laws, which pertains to the eligibility examination for magistrates.
 The key change involves extending the validity period of examination scores from the current six months before and six months after an appointment to a new timeframe of eighteen months before and eighteen months after the appointment date.
 This adjustment aims to provide a longer window for candidates to utilize their examination results when being considered for magistrate positions.

 Statutes affected: